 Building a house can be a cheaper option than buying an existing home and having to renovate it to fit your needs.
 To be successful in building your new home, Homebuilders in Newcastle, AUS suggest you do all your planning up front first.
 Hire a professional that can help to design your dream home with your budget in mind.
 Once you have a completed plan with all the materials specified then you are ready to speak with contractors and put the project out for bid.

 A plan will keep everyone on the same page and help you to qualify the bids on an apple to apple basis.
 Once your bids are in you can determine if the project still meets your budget and if not then you have the choice to either value engineer it to bring it into the budget or postpone the project until you feel it is feasible.

 If you have chosen to move forward in the project then it is time to select a contractor.
 The lowest bid is not always the best choice and the following are things to consider when selecting a contractor that is right for you:

 - Do you genuinely like the contractor?
 This is someone you will be working with for a long time and you want to make sure that you both get along well.
 If you find you are arguing right from the beginning then this person is not for you.
 Everyone’s personalities don’t always mesh well and you need a meeting of the minds on your new home building project or it will be a miserable process for both.

 - Is the contractor licensed and insured?
 You want to make sure that your building contractor is licensed and insured to do business in your state.

 - Do they have a good reputation?
 Make sure you get at least three references and call and speak to their previous customers.
-Make sure that they have no complaints issued against their company or license for unpaid debt.
-Make sure they have been in business at least 5 years and have a good track record.
+Then, make sure that they have no complaints issued against their company or license for unpaid debt.
+Finally, make sure they have been in business at least 5 years and have a good track record.

 Let The Experts Do Their Job